 PRICE DETAIL

-Double Occupancy \$3,025 Single Occupancy: \$4,975
+Double Occupancy \$3,288 Single Occupancy: \$5,475

-Price includes all lodging, transportation to and from the Lodge at LSSI, activities, tips, meals, TNC expert staff and local guides.
-Price does not include your roundtrip flight to Jacksonville or your chosen nearby airport.
+Price includes all lodging, transportation to and from the Lodge at LSSI, activities, tips, meals, TNC expert staff, and local guides.
+Price does not include your roundtrip flight to Jacksonville.